- (252) 399-2231

 For additional information please visit:

-It is a good idea to call 811 to have all underground utilities, pipes and wires located before you start to dig.
+Before You BuildPlease call 811 to have all underground utilities, pipes and wires located before you start to dig.
 They require 48 hours notice.
-If you accidently destroy any utility lines you would be liable for any damage that results.
+If you accidentally destroy any utility lines you would be liable for any damage that results.

 Before beginning on a new job site or having an electrical service relocated or changed, please contact the Utility Department at 252-399-2424 to have the proposed location of the electrical services spotted.
 Failure to do this may result in incurring charges or having to relocate equipment that has already been installed.

 Commercial jobs require site review and approval.
-Please contact Janet Batten-Holland, Assistant Development Services Director at 252-399-2215.
+Please contact Land Development at 252-399-2220 - Option 3 then 1.

-To report work that is being done illegally you may call 252-399-2219 or 252-399-2220.
+To report work that is being done illegally you may call 252-399-2220.
 We want to help you comply with the laws and we strive to provide maximum review time of three days on construction plans.
 If your project requires a site or subdivision plan these also require adequate time to review.
-Please contact Land Development 252-399-2218 if you have any questions.
+Please contact Land Development at 252-399-2220 - Option 3 then 1 if you have any questions.

 You may check the status of an inspection by looking for stickers inside the front door jamb of the building.
-Each inspector will apply either a green or red sticker after completing his inspection.
-The green sticker signifies a passed inspection.
+Each inspector will apply either a green, red or white sticker after completing their inspection.
+The green sticker signifies an approved rough-in inspection.
 A red sticker signifies a failed inspection.
+A white sticker signifies an approved final inspection.

-For information on zoning compliance, setbacks, flood information, watershed information or Land Development matters please call 252-399-2218.
+For information on zoning compliance, setbacks, flood information, watershed information or Land Development matters please call 252-399-2220 - Option 3 then 1.

 To report an abandoned vehicle on the street please call the Police Department at 252-399-2323.

 Contractors may request temporary permanent electrical service in the Inspections Division.
-Homeowners acting as their own general contractor should contact a Customer Service representative located on the first floor of City Hall.
+Homeowners acting as their own general contractor should contact a Customer Service representative.
 If you would like to apply to have your permanent electrical service released temporarily, you must first sign an affidavit with the Inspection Division and pay a $200 deposit to enter the program.
 An order request must also be made with Customer Services for the utilities to be turned on after the service has been released by us.

 Same Day Inspections

-To change the occupancy of a commercial building, please contact the Permit Desk at 252-399-2219 or 252-399-2220 to speak with an available inspector.
+To change the use of a building, please contact Construction Standards at 252-399-2220 - option 1 then 3 to speak with an inspector.
 The building may have to be brought up to code depending on the new use of the building.

 Certificates of Occupancy will be issued for completed sites by the Inspection Division after all other applicable departments have signed off on their approval.